craigderington/sha1-ip-pixel-tracker/README.md

 - Push to the branch (git push origin feature/your-feature).
 - Open a pull request.

+# Wiki
+See the wiki for more details [Wiki](https://github.com/craigderington/sha1-ip-pixel-tracker/wiki)

 #### License
 This project is licensed under the MIT License - see the LICENSE file for details.

 #### Contact
-For questions or feedback, contact Craig Derington.
+For questions or feedback, contact [Craig Derington](https://github.com/craigderington).